paolojoaquinp/ticket_bank_machine/README.md

 ## Support

-For support, email fake@fake.com or join our Slack channel.
+For support, email paolojoaquinpintoperez@gmail.com or join our community in youtube [Pacha code](https://www.youtube.com/@paolojoaquinp).